agrosjs/agrosjs.github.io/versioned_docs/version-0.x/overview/modules.md

 # Modules

 A module is a class annotated with a `@Module()` decorator.
-The `@Module()` decorator provides metadata with providers, components, routes, imported modules, which could be made use of to organize an Agros application.
+The `@Module()` decorator provides metadata with providers, components, imported modules and exported providers and component, which could be made use of to organize an Agros application.

 ![modules](/img/modules.png)